-We met 13 out of 17 criteria for yearly progress.
+We met 15 out of 19 criteria for yearly progress.
 Because we fell short in four areas, we did not make AYP.

 To meet AYP, elementary schools must meet three criteria.
-First, a certain percentage of students must score at or above Proficient levels on the California Standards Tests (CST), the California Modified Assessment (CMA), and the California Alternate Performance Assessment (CAPA): 78.4 percent on the English/language arts test and 79.0 percent on the math test.
+First, a certain percentage of students must score at or above Proficient levels on the California Standards Tests (CST), the California Modified Assessment (CMA), and the California Alternate Performance Assessment (CAPA): 89.2 percent on the English/language arts test and 89.5 percent on the math test.
 All ethnic, English Learners, special education, and socioeconomic subgroups of students also must meet these goals.
-Second, the schools must achieve an API of at least 740 or increase the API by one point from the prior year.
+Second, the schools must achieve an API of at least 770 or increase the API by one point from the prior year.
 Third, 95 percent of the student body must take the required standardized tests.

 If even one subgroup of students fails to meet just one of the criteria, the school fails to meet AYP.
 While all schools must report their progress toward meeting AYP, only schools that receive federal funding to help economically disadvantaged students are actually penalized if they fail to meet AYP goals.
-Schools that do not make AYP for two or more years in a row in the same
+Schools that do not make AYP for two or more years in a row in the same subject enter Program Improvement (PI).
+They must offer students transfers to other schools in the district and, in their second year in PI, tutoring services as well.

-FEDERAL

-ADEQUATE YEARLY PROG

-Met AYP No

-Met schoolwide participation rate Yes

-Met schoolwide test score goals No

-Met subgroup participation rate Yes

-Met subgroup test score goals No

-Met schoolwide API for AYP Yes

-Program Improvement school in 2012 No
+AYP ADEQUATE YEARLY PROGRESS Met AYP No Met schoolwide Yes participation rate Met schoolwide test No score goals Met subgroup\ Yes participation rate Met subgroup\ test No score goals Met schoolwide API Yes for AYP Program Improvement No school in 2013

-SOURCE: AYP is based on the Accountability Progress Report of October 2012.
-A school can be in Program Improvement based on students' test results in the 2011-2012 school year or earlier.
+SOURCE: AYP is based on the Accountability Progress Report of September 2013.
+A school can be in Program Improvement based on students' test results in the 2012-2013 school year or earlier.